angular/angular/aio/content/guide/dependency-injection.md

 ## Injecting services

-Injecting services results in making them visible to a component.
+Injecting services lets a component access their features and data.

 To inject a dependency in a component's `constructor()`, supply a constructor argument with the dependency type.
 The following example specifies the `HeroService` in the `HeroListComponent` constructor.